nandika74/embl-ebi/README.md

 ## Verify API functionalities
 * Method 1: Using Swagger UI
-    - Open a web browser and type http://localhost:8080/embl-ebi/swagger-ui.html embl-ebi swagger ui will be loaded in the browser.
+    - Open a web browser and type http://localhost:8080/embl-ebi/swagger-ui.html embl-ebi swagger UI will be loaded in the browser.

 * Method 2: Using Postman Scripts
-    - Refer the Postman test scripts from project location <<Project-root>>/Resources/Test scripts Run the test cripts on Postman tool
+    - Refer the Postman test scripts from project location <<Project-root>>/Resources/Test scripts Run the test scripts on Postman tool

 ## Verify Database Entries
 Open H2 database console and type http://localhost:8080/h2-console